nomichka/discovering_latent_knowledge/README.md

 This repository is a fork of the original codebase https://github.com/collin-burns/discovering_latent_knowledge.
 For a detailed README.md file, please go to the their repository.

-The full paper can be found in directory `paper`.

 ## 1. Use logical conjunctions to find the “truth” direction of the classifier

 This part is done by Naomi Bashkansky.
 Go through `jupyter_notebook/conjunction.ipynb` for an overview.